Kemp, Raffensperger defend election overhaul bill

 Meanwhile, Kemp’s signing of the election bill has drawn a trio of lawsuits aimed at blocking the voting measures from taking effect on grounds they suppress voter access, particularly in Black and low-income communities.

-Attorneys representing a host of suing groups including the NAACP, the American Civil Liberties Union, the Southern Poverty Law Center and the New Georgia Project argue the election changes violate the federal Voting Rights Act and constitutional free-speech rights.
+Attorneys representing a host of suing groups including the NAACP, the American Civil Liberties Union (ACLU), the Southern Poverty Law Center (SPLC) and the New Georgia Project argue the election changes violate the federal Voting Rights Act and constitutional free-speech rights.

 “It’s essentially a storm that the legislature and the governor have unnecessarily created that they’re leaving for others to address,” said Nancy Abudu, the SPLC’s deputy legal director for voting rights.
 “Our lawsuit is taking this issue directly to the courts in an effort to block this behavior, this suppressive attempt.”